Models

 C-GLORS – The CMCC Global Ocean Physical Reanalysis System

-The CMCC Global Ocean Physical Reanalysis System (C-GLORS) is used at CMCC to simulate the state of the ocean in the last decades.
+The CMCC Global Ocean Physical Reanalysis System (C-GLORS) is used at CMCC to simulate the state of the global ocean in the last decades.
 It consists of a variational data assimilation system (OceanVar), capable of assimilating all in-situ observations along with altimetry data, and a forecast step performed by the ocean model NEMO coupled with the LIM2 sea-ice model.

 CMCC EBM